alexmanrique/blog/_posts/2020-08-01-how-to-add-subscriber-popup-jekyll.md

 ![popup]({{ site.baseurl }}/images/popup.jpg)

-In this post we are going to talk about how to add a popup form in a <a href="https://jekyllrb.com/">Jekyll</a> website with <a href="https://github.com/mmistakes/minimal-mistakes">minimal-mistakes</a> plugin.
+In this post we are going to talk about how to add a popup form in a <a href="https://jekyllrb.com/">Jekyll</a> website with <a href="https://github.com/mmistakes/minimal-mistakes">minimal-mistakes</a> theme.
 Notice that we are using Jekyll but it can work with any other platform that you control the source code of the website where you can include a Javascript <a href="https://en.wikipedia.org/wiki/Snippet_(programming)">code snippet</a>.

 Using Jekyll for your personal blog
 --------------------------------------